HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-1 FM operation.md

 FM has some quirks you should know about:
 - **Capture Effect**: The strongest signal wins.
 If two stations transmit simultaneously, you'll usually hear only the stronger one.
 If the signals are roughly the same strength then likely neither will be understandable.
 - **Near-Far Problem**: A nearby station can sometimes overpower a more distant repeater on a nearby frequency.
-If this happens, try adjusting your squelch or using a directional antenna.
+If this happens, try moving or using a directional antenna.

 #### Common Radio Codes